-Bob has experience in handling land use, entitlement, conservation and environmental issues involved in the process of planning and executing the development of land for national, regional and private developers of residential, commercial and mixed-use property, the California Environmental Quality Act, National Environmental Policy Act, the Endangered Species Act of 1973 and California laws concerning Native American artifacts and burial sites.
+Bob has experience in handling matters concerning land use, entitlements, conservation and environmental issues involved in the process of planning and executing the development of land for national, regional and private developers of residential, commercial and mixed-use property, the California Environmental Quality Act, National Environmental Policy Act, the Endangered Species Act of 1973 and California laws concerning Native American artifacts and burial sites.

 Native American Law & Indian Gaming

-Bob's experience with Native American Law and Indian Gaming includes compliance with federal laws such as the Indian Gaming Regulatory Act (including management contracts, consulting contracts and collateral agreements requiring federal approval), the National Environmental Policy Act, copyright and trademark law, federal recognition of tribes and related regulations.
+Bob's experience with Native American Law and Indian Gaming includes compliance with federal laws such as the Indian Gaming Regulatory Act, the National Environmental Policy Act, copyright and trademark law, federal recognition of tribes and related regulations.
 State law matters include compliance with the California Environmental Quality Act and California's sales and use tax laws.
 The matters also include state and federal litigation involving the scope of an Indian tribe's sovereign immunity from unconsented suit.

 Bob represents non-Native American individuals and entities such as financial institutions and a variety of other companies doing business with Indian tribes.
 The matters involved documentation of commercial and construction loans made to Indian tribes or their wholly owned entities, compliance with applicable federal law and regulations governing borrowing by Indian tribes, security interests in the Tribe's personal property, loan guaranties by the Bureau of Indian Affairs, leasing of tribal trust lands and litigation involving the water rights of Indian tribes.